ConvertAPI/docs/user.md

-Endpoint returns information about your account.
-Useful to check account balance status.
+The endpoint that returns information about your user account.
+It is useful to check the account balance status.

 ### User information request example
 ```